machalla91/Data-cleaning-and-visualization/README.md

-# # 📊 Excel Data Cleaning & Dashboard Project
+# 📊 Excel Data Cleaning & Dashboard Project

 ## 📌 Project Overview
-This project focuses on cleaning raw data, performing analysis using pivot tables, and creating visual dashboards to generate meaningful insights.
-The goal was to transform messy data into a structured format and present key trends using charts and visualizations.
+This project demonstrates the end-to-end data analysis process using Microsoft Excel.
+The dataset was cleaned, analyzed using pivot tables, and visualized through charts and an interactive dashboard.
+The goal was to transform raw sales data into structured information and generate insights about customer bike purchases.

 ---

 ## 🎯 Project Objectives
-- Clean and organize raw dataset
+- Clean and organize raw sales dataset
-- Handle missing values and duplicates
+- Handle missing values and remove duplicates
-- Create pivot tables for data analysis
+- Create pivot tables for structured analysis
-- Generate charts and graphs
+- Generate charts and visual insights
 - Build an interactive dashboard
-- Extract meaningful business insights
+- Identify patterns in customer purchasing behavior

 ---